d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 that we apply to hidden layers are not merely rowwise, but elementwise.
-That means that after computing the linear portion of the layer, we can calculate each activation result without looking at the values taken by the other hidden units.
+That means that after computing the linear portion of the layer, we can calculate each activation without looking at the values taken by the other hidden units.
 This is true for most activation functions.